seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Well, peace be with you, sir: here comes my man.

 **MERCUTIO**
-But I’ll be hanged, sir, if he wear your livery:
+But I'll be hanged, sir, if he wear your livery:
-Marry, go before to field, he’ll be your follower;
+Marry, go before to field, he'll be your follower;
-Your worship in that sense may call him ‘man.’
+Your worship in that sense may call him 'man.'

 **TYBALT**
 Romeo, the hate I bear thee can afford
-No better term than this,–thou art a villain.
+No better term than this,--thou art a villain.

 **ROMEO**
 Tybalt, the reason that I have to love thee
 Doth much excuse the appertaining rage
 To such a greeting: villain am I none;
-Therefore farewell; I see thou know’st me not.
+Therefore farewell; I see thou know'st me not.

 **TYBALT**
 Boy, this shall not excuse the injuries